Austin Price: Professional career

 After college Price played for the Köping Stars in Sweden's second division, and was named Import Player of the Year (as the top player not from Sweden).
-In 2018-19 he played with Limburg United in the Pro Basketball League, the top league in Belgium.
+In 2018–19 he played with Limburg United in the Pro Basketball League, the top league in Belgium.

-In 2019-20 he played with BC Beroe in the Bulgarian National Basketball League, and averaged 15.6 points, 4.8 rebounds, and 2.8 assists per game.
-He started the 2020-21 season with Maccabi Ra'anana of the Israeli National League, and in 13 games averaged 17.7 points, 3.4 rebounds, and 3.1 assists per game.
+In 2019–20 he played with BC Beroe in the Bulgarian National Basketball League, and averaged 15.6 points, 4.8 rebounds, and 2.8 assists per game.
+He started the 2020–21 season with Maccabi Ra'anana of the Israeli National League, and in 13 games averaged 17.7 points, 3.4 rebounds, and 3.1 assists per game.

 From March 2021, Price played guard for Ironi Nes Ziona in the Israeli Premier Basketball League.
 He helped the team win the 2020–21 FIBA Europe Cup championship.

 On July 20, 2021, Price signed a one-year contract with Heroes Den Bosch in the Netherlands.
 He won the Dutch national championship in the 2021–22 season.
 On July 4, 2022, he extended his contract with two more seasons.

+In August 2026, he signed Stjarnan of the Úrvalsdeild karla in Iceland.